 Maggie Appleton

 Maggie Appleton's garden is the most visually striking of the bunch.
 Where Gwern leans into dense text and Andy into functional panels (I talk about these two later), Maggie's site feels like a design portfolio that happens to contain notes.
-Custom illustrations accompany many pieces, and the overall aesthetic is warm and inviting rather than utilitarian.
+Custom illustrations accompany many pieces, and the overall aesthetic is warm and inviting rather than utilitarian like most of the other gardens I visited.

 The garden is organized by both content type and growth stage.
 Content types include essays, notes, patterns, talks, podcasts, and "smidgeons" (small, fleeting observations).
 Growth stages range from seedling to budding to evergreen— indicated by small icons next to each piece.
 Seedlings are rough ideas she's just thrown up.
 Budding means she's cleaned it up but it's still developing.
 Evergreen marks work that's reasonably complete, though she still tends to it over time.
 Each post also shows when it was planted and last tended, giving readers a sense of how long an idea has been growing.